 - Check the air cleaner body for damage which could cause an air leak.
-Replace if damaged.
-Check the whole intake system for leaks, damage, or loose hose clamps. - Service at the recommended service interval or earlier if engine performance suffers due to extremely dusty, dirty conditions.
-Changing the air filter before it is necessary only increases the chance of dirt entering the engine when the filter is removed. - Be sure the cover is seated correctly and seals with the air cleaner body. - 1.
-Release the latches securing the air cleaner cover to the air cleaner body (Figure 51).
+Replace it if it is damaged.
+Check the whole intake system for leaks, damage, or loose hose clamps. - Service the air cleaner at the recommended service interval or earlier if engine performance suffers due to extremely dusty, dirty conditions.
+Changing the air filter before it is necessary only increases the chance of dirt entering the engine when the filter is removed. - Ensure that the cover is seated correctly and seals with the air cleaner body. - 1.
+Release the latches that secure the air cleaner cover to the air cleaner body (Figure 59).

-- 1. Air cleaner cover - 2.
+- Air cleaner cover - 2.
 Air cleaner latch - 2.
 Remove the cover from the air cleaner body. - 3.
-Before removing the filter, use low pressure air (40 psi, clean and dry) to help remove large accumulations of debris packed between outside of primary filter and the canister.
-Avoid using high pressure air which could force dirt through the filter into the intake tract.
-This cleaning process prevents debris from migrating into the intake when the primary filter is removed. - Remove and replace the primary filter (Figure 52).
-Cleaning of the used element is not recommended due to the possibility of damage to the filter media.
+Before removing the filter, use low-pressure air (40 psi, clean and dry) to help remove large accumulations of debris packed between the outside of primary filter and the canister.
+Avoid using high-pressure air which could force dirt through the filter into the intake tract.
+This cleaning process prevents debris from migrating into the intake when you remove the primary filter. - 4.
+Remove and replace the primary filter (Figure 60).

+Note: Cleaning the used element may damage the filter media.

 - 1. Primary filter - 5.
-Inspect the new filter for shipping damage, checking the sealing end of the filter and the body.
+Inspect the new filter for shipping damage and check the sealing end of the filter and the body.
 Do not use a damaged element. - 6.
 Insert the new filter by applying pressure to the outer rim of the element to seat it in the canister.
 Do not apply pressure to the flexible center of the filter. - 7.
-Clean the dirt ejection port located in the removable cover.
-Remove the rubber outlet valve from the cover, clean the cavity and replace the outlet valve. - 8.
-Install the cover orienting the rubber outlet valve in a downward position-between approximately 5:00 to 7:00 when viewed from the end. - 9.
+Clean the dirt ejection port located in the removable cover. - 8.
+Remove the rubber outlet valve from the cover, clean the cavity, and replace the outlet valve. - 9.
+Install the cover orienting the rubber outlet valve in a downward position-between approximately 5 o'clock to 7 o'clock when viewed from the end. - 10.
 Secure the cover latches.